node-diameter/node-diameter/README.md

 $ npm run-script example-client
 ````

+## Using custom diameter dictionaries

+To use your own diameter dictionary, set the 'DIAMETER_DICTIONARY' environment variable to path of the json file containing your dictionary, or name of node module that provides it.
+See 'node-diameter-dictionary' module for json file format, and how to create a node module that provides a dictionary.
+Note: this module has a dependency on 'node-diameter-dictionary' module, so if you are using your own dictionary, you can optionaly remove the 'node-diameter-dictionary' dependency when doing the npm shrinkwrap of your application.

 ## Complementary library

 Makes it easier to work with diameter messages, by converting the arrays to objects: